 - Tactical Objectives Aren’t Too Bad: As long as you bring some Imperial Agents to help with a few of them (which you should), you’re actually pretty decent at Tactical Objectives.
 Armigers can flip objectives with ease and have plenty of movement, and this edition Action-like objectives don’t exclude Vehicles.

-- Watch Out for Your Key Weaknesses: As an army, you can end up struggling a bit with large targets with 2+ saves, and are vulnerable against lists that can just deck a bit Knight.
-Don’t be afraid to Strat Reserve a big Knight if you can only hide one, and if your metagame is heavy on Wraithknights, consider bringing something like Canis Rex who can just deck one outright.
+- Watch Out for Your Key Weaknesses: As an army, you can end up struggling a bit with large targets with 2+ saves, and are vulnerable against lists that can just deck a big Knight.
+Don’t be afraid to Strat Reserve a big Knight if you can only hide one, especially if you bring Mysterious Guardian .

 What Are the Must-Have Units to Start This Faction?

 First up, buy some magnets.
 Magnetizing big Knights is very doable, and while there are some clear standouts at the moment, almost all of them are at least good, and the churning eddies of rules and metagame changes could end up incentivising you to switch them in and out over time.
-Once magnets are obtained, your starting point for this faction is two big Knights, two Helverins, then Warglaives and Imperial Agents (Callidus, Exaction Squads and Eversors are particularly good, but any of the cheap infantry can sub for the Exaction) to fill.
+Once magnets are obtained, your starting point for this faction is two big Knights, two Helverins, then Warglaives and Imperial Agents.
+The Callidus or Eversor Assassins are particularly good and most of the Agents infantry and Character models have a role to play.
+As an alternative, a Dominus Knight with a team of Armigers can perform well.

 How Does This Faction Secure Objectives?

-Putting giant robots on them.
-Simple.
-Seriously though, your army is made up of huge, hard to kill robots with OC 10 and speedy, relatively numerous robots with OC 8.
-Your only real issue on this front is low board coverage if you start losing a few models, so to ensure against that you want to bring along some imperial agents to either hold your own backfield or come out of reserves in the opponent’s (or if it’s a Callidus Assassin, both), and you should also consider the extremely good Banner of Macharius Triumphant on a more mobile Knight.
-This provides them with sticky objectives, allowing them to stepping stone towards the enemy leaving locked-in objectives in their wake.
+There is an old Carnival Game called “Cover the Spot” where you try to completely cover a red circle with metal discs to completely cover the spot.
+That game is excellent practice for holding objectives with Knights.
+Seriously though, your army is made up of huge, hard to kill robots with OC 10, speedy, relatively numerous robots with OC 8, and everything is on a large base.
+Your only real issue on this front is low board coverage if you start losing a few models, so to ensure against that you want to bring along some Imperial Agents to either hold your own backfield or come out of reserves in the opponent’s (or if it’s a Callidus Assassin, both), and you should also consider the extremely good Banner of Macharius Triumphant on a more mobile Knight.
+This provides them with sticky objectives, allowing them to step stone towards the enemy leaving locked-in objectives in their wake.
 It’s especially great on a Knight Warden thanks to their additional durability and incentive to play aggressively.

 How Does This Faction Handle Enemy Hordes?